joseasoler/tradergen/FEATURES.md

 * **[Expanded Prosthetics and Organ Engineering](https://steamcommunity.com/sharedfiles/filedetails/?id=725956940):**

-  * The prosthesis trader gets access to these specializations: drugs, hunting, medicine, organs, psycasting, synthetics, wealth and xenogenetics.
+  * The prosthesis orbital trader gets access to these specializations: drugs, hunting, medicine, organs, psycasting, synthetics, wealth and xenogenetics.

-  * The textiles trader gets access to these specializations: biomaterials, cannibal, draper, hunting, husbandry, wealth.
+  * The textiles orbital trader gets access to these specializations: biomaterials, cannibal, draper, hunting, husbandry, wealth.

 * **[Expanded Prosthetics and Organ Engineering - Forked](https://steamcommunity.com/sharedfiles/filedetails/?id=1949064302):**

-  * The prosthesis trader gets access to these specializations: drugs, hunting, medicine, organs, psycasting, synthetics, wealth and xenogenetics.
+  * The prosthesis orbital trader gets access to these specializations: drugs, hunting, medicine, organs, psycasting, synthetics, wealth and xenogenetics.

-  * The textiles trader gets access to these specializations: biomaterials, cannibal, draper, hunting, husbandry, wealth.
+  * The textiles orbital trader gets access to these specializations: biomaterials, cannibal, draper, hunting, husbandry, wealth.

   * Traders with the bionics specialization may rarely have MA-AI chips in stock.